 Camelia Raghinaru has recently completed her Ph.D. in English at the University of Florida (May 2012) and teaches literature in the Core Curriculum at Concordia University, Irvine.
 Her research interests include 20th-century British literature; modernism and imperialism; Judaic studies and utopian studies; and critical theory.
 Her publications include articles on James Joyce, Joseph Conrad, and D. H. Lawrence.
 Courses taught in the last five years include Twentieth-Century British Novel, Advanced Argumentative Writing, Surveys of British, American, and World Literature, Technical Writing, and Rhetoric and Academic Research.

 Professor Schmidt has over 20 years experience teaching college writing, Romantic and Victorian Literature, and Modern Drama.
 In addition to teaching, Professor Schmidt serves as lead faculty for Freshman Writing and advisor for the literary magazine, The Aerie.
-She is also the Director for Concordia's Writing Center.
+She is also the Director for Concordia's Writing Studio.
 Professional memberships include the National Council of Teachers of English, the Conference on College Composition and Communication, and The Association of Writers and Writing Programs.